kgtam-byte/DSC80_FINAL_PROJECT/README.md

 ### Univariate Analysis

 The choropleth below shows median outage duration by state.
-States in the **Northeast and Upper Midwest** (e.g., Michigan, New York, West Virginia) tend to have the longest median durations, suggesting these regions face structurally harder-to-resolve outages — possibly due to aging infrastructure or more frequent severe weather events.
+States in the **Northeast and Upper Midwest** (e.g., Michigan, New York, West Virginia) tend to have the longest median durations, suggesting these regions face harder to resolve outages possibly due to aging infrastructure or more frequent severe weather events.

 <iframe
   src="assets/outage_duration_by_state.html"